Crypto-toolbox/bitex/README.md

 # BitEx
 BitEx is a collection of API Clients for Crypto Currency Exchanges.

-It comes with two main parts - `bitex.api` represents the base level API interfaces, on top of which the second part - `bitex.interfaces` - builds upon.
+It comes with two parts - `bitex.api` represents the base level API interfaces, on top of which the second part - `bitex.interfaces` - builds upon.
 `bitex.api` classes can be used without making use of the interface classes.